 All faculties follow a common framework for assessing students’ learning and providing feedback.
 Oral and written feedback recognise what has been achieved and indicate how further progress can be made.
 Students are encouraged to reflect on their assessments, to engage in peer and self-assessment, and to take increasing ownership for their learning.

 Each faculty updates their assessment data at least once per term, together with information regarding effort, behaviour, homework and organisation.
-A full report is produced each year which meets the requirements of the National Curriculum, consisting of a separate written report for each subject.
+A full report in years 10 and 11 is produced each year which meets the requirements of the National Curriculum, consisting of a separate written report for each subject.
 Subject reports contain teacher comments on student progress and areas to be worked on.
 The full report also contains an overall comment from the form tutor.
-In addition to the full report, parents are sent two progress checks per year.
+In addition to the full report, parents at KS4 are sent two progress checks per year.
 These reports summarise progress against targets in each subject and give grades for effort behaviour, homework and organisation.

-Assessment information is available to parents throughout the year via BVC Parental Remote Access.
+Statutory assessment information is available to parents throughout the year via BVC Parental Remote Access.
 Through this system, we offer a dynamic live output of current levels/anticipated grades against targets in each subject.
-This facility also gives the opportunity for parents and carers to contact subject or form teachers directly and to monitor all key data regarding their sons/daughters.
+This facility also gives the opportunity for parents and carers to contact subject or form teachers directly and to monitor all key data regarding their sons/daughters;

 We believe that homework forms an important part of students' learning.
 Subject teachers will set a variety of forms of homework, and students should record the tasks set in their planners.